modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 ## Web Building

-Building your application is and will be a requirement a key feature if you want to get the best performance.
-In this step, we can do all kinds of optimizations.
+Building your application is and will be a requirement and a key feature if you want to bring the best performance for your users.
+In the build stage of your development cycle, we can apply all kinds of optimizations to your code.

-Non the less we wanna make clear that this building is completely optional during development.
+However, we'd like to make clear that a build step is completely optional during development.
 You write/generate html in any way you want and once you

-**Why another building system?** This is not really a building system it's a suite of plugin for [rollup](https://rollupjs.org/) to enable processing of html and to support conditional build for older browsers.
-This is needed as most current build systems only work with js files.
+**Why another building system?** Don't worry, we're not inroducing an entirely new build system, it's more of a set of plugins for [rollup](https://rollupjs.org/) to enable processing of html and to support conditional builds for older browsers.

 ### Key goals of web building